-Last year surfers, kayakers and beach-combers in San Diego, Calif., were greeted by a bizarre and beautiful sight: the ocean waters were emitting a bright blue glow as the waves crashed and the tide came in.
+During the lockdowns, there aren't as many visitors to the beaches in Southern California.
+But those who venture out at night have been greeted by a bizarre and beautiful sight: the ocean waters emitting a bright blue glow as the waves crashed and the tide came in.

 Bioluminescence is a fairly common phenomenon among certain dinoflagellate species, says Cynthia Heil, senior research scientist at Bigelow Laboratory for Ocean Sciences in East Boothbay, Maine.
 "It's the same reaction that occurs in fireflies, which is triggered by turbulent motion."

-Carter and her fellow scientists study the bloom whenever it occurs, although she says getting research funding quickly — and when the algae appears — is a challenge.
-Even so, they still learn what they can when they can.
-"Every time there is a bloom, we are collecting our standard measurements and this helps in testing basic hypothesis about what we think is happening and adding to our understanding and predictability of future blooms," she says.
-They are currently working on a new predictive model that could allow them to know within a few weeks when a bloom is about to occur, although she says testing and proving that model could take years.
+Carter and her fellow scientists study the bloom whenever it occurs and learn what they can when they can.
+"Every time there is a bloom, we are collecting our standard measurements and this helps in testing basic hypothesis about what we think is happening and adding to our understanding and predictability of future blooms," she said.

 Bloom or bust